County of Santa Barbara

 a) Approve, ratify, and authorize the Chair to execute a First Amendment to Agreement for

-environmental review under the California Environmental Quality Act (CEQA) pursuant to
+review under the California Environmental Quality Act (CEQA) pursuant to the CEQA Guidelines

-the CEQA Guidelines section 15378(b)(4), finding that the actions are governmental funding
+section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal

 BOARD OF SUPERVISORS